 The salt on the wounds?
-When most people talk about East Indians, they’re either talking about American Indians or Indians from the East of India.
+When most people we meet abroad hear the words East Indians, they think we’re either talking about American Indians or Indians from the East of India.
 It’s like we didn’t even exist.
 Ha!

 With so many inter-caste and inter-racial marriages that take our world forward, our community takes a step backward.
 Yes, we are becoming global citizens, but that doesn’t mean we should lose our culture.
 Just because we learn new ways of living, it doesn’t mean we should forget the old ones.
 Well, at least not all of them!
 Some things are best forgotten, but some must be remembered.
 The concept is ‘Roots and wings!’, isn’t it?